Principle 18: Long-term care

 Where are we now?

 The Social Scoreboard measures progress on the principles of the EPSR.
-Linked to the principle of long-term care, the Scoreboard outlines that in the EU:
+Linked to the principle of minimum income, the Scoreboard outlines that in the EU:

 • Self-reported unmet need for medical care, as a percentage of population above 16, has increased between 2017 to 2021, from 1.6% to 2%.